 So how do we fix this?
 How do we get this part of the problem equation behind us so we can work on the issues?

 The problem now is we are concentrating on the other person’s personality instead of their character.
-It’s like judging that book by it’s cover.
+It’s like judging that proverbial book by it’s cover.
 Personality doesn’t make you anything, it merely describes how you are driven—how you are fueled.
 Your tendencies.
 Are you outgoing, reserved, people, or task oriented?
 And to what degree?
 People won’t change their personality unless they are under some huge stress—and then they may change temporarily while the stress is active.
-But we will always be inside who our personality is.
+But inside, we will always be who our personality is.
 We may mature and grow up a lot and therefore look less one way than another, but we will always be how we were wired to be.
 That’s what will drive us.

 Learning who we are.